-Managers and supervisors are responsible for managing the performance of employees, but this responsibility is often neglected.
+Managers and supervisors are responsible for managing the performance of employees, which is often neglected.
 For a business to maximise opportunities and outcomes, all employees must be operating to their optimum.
-How performance is managed and measured varies immensely from complex and intricate systems of quantitative and/or qualitative measurements, to simple evaluations by the employee's direct supervisor.
-Performance management need not be extensive; only sufficient to ensure that management has the correct understanding of the employee's contribution to organisational success.
+How performance is managed and measured varies immensely, from complex and intricate systems of quantitative and/or qualitative measurements, to simple evaluations by the employee's direct supervisor.
+Performance management need not be extensive - only sufficient to ensure that management has the correct understanding of the employee's contribution to organisational success.

 Performance management involves a vast number of complex issues, factors, considerations, techniques and systems, which would be impossible to address in this guide.
-This guide will briefly discuss appraising employee performance, and how ongoing poor performance may be addressed with disciplinary action.
-Professional advice is recommended when reviewing or implementing a performance management system, or when disciplining an employee for ongoing failure to meet required performance standards.
+This guide will briefly discuss appraising employee performance, and how ongoing poor performance may be addressed with company action.
+Professional advice is recommended when reviewing or implementing a performance management system, or when running a process for ongoing failure to meet standards.